documentation · v1.2.1

 - Reading the CSV export Load /export CSVs into pandas or duckdb — the vitals rolling buffer as a time series.

-- Forum mode (one bot, many services) Run one bot in a forum supergroup; snitchbot creates a topic per service automatically.
+- Per-service topics (one bot, many services) Point snitchbot at a forum supergroup; the sidecar creates a topic per service automatically.

 API reference